NeverRanked · Measurement methodology

 Source-type classifier

 For each cited URL captured, the source is classified into one of nine buckets.
-The classifier source code is public at github.com/LanceRoylo/neverranked-outreach.
+The classifier logic is documented here as part of the method.
 The buckets:

 BucketWhat's in it